Yogarine/bungie-sdk-php/docs/Api/TrendingApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$categoryId = "categoryId_example"; // string | The ID of the category for whom you want additional results.
+$categoryId = 'categoryId_example'; // string | The ID of the category for whom you want additional results.
 $pageNumber = 56; // int | The page # of results to return.

 try {